pyccel/pyccel/developer_docs/semantic_stage.md

 ## Function Recognition

+After the syntactic stage, all function calls except `print` are represented by a `pyccel.ast.core.FunctionCall` object.
-Function calls are split into two groups which are handled in different ways.
+In the semantic stage, function calls are split into two groups which are handled in different ways.

 The simplest case is the case where the function is defined by the user.
 In this case the `funcdef` attribute of the [`pyccel.ast.core.FunctionCall`](../pyccel/ast/core.py) class should be an object of type [`pyccel.ast.core.FunctionDef`](../pyccel/ast/core.py).